SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 During meiosis 1, DNA segments are swapped between homologous chromosomes.
 These homologs are aligned on the meiotic plates and attached with the synaptonemal complex, where segments of each are broken then recombined with the appropriate nucleotide sequence.
 Mutations can also occur in the DNA synthesis that fills gaps created by this process.

 #### Independent Assortment
-During metaphase 1, homologs align randomly and indipendtanly.
+During metaphase 1, homologs align randomly and independently.

 - crossing over
 - independdant assortment